chris48s/blogmarks/posts/2020/2020-12-07-stdin-or-file.md

 .. title: A python CLI app which accepts input from stdin or a file
 .. slug: stdin-or-file
 .. date: 2020-12-07 00:00:00
-.. tags: python,terminal,python
+.. tags: python,terminal
-.. category: python
+.. category:
 .. link:
 .. description:
 .. type: text